-Similarly, employees, officers and directors (or any member of their immediate families) are prohibited from offering gifts, gratuities, loans, payments or other favors to customers, suppliers or others doing business with the Company.
-Nonmonetary gifts may be offered only if they are items of nominal value or if they are advertising and promotional material clearly marked with company or brand names.
+Similarly, employees, officers, and directors (or any member of their immediate families) are prohibited from offering gifts, gratuities, loans, payments or other favors to customers, suppliers or others doing business with the Company.
+Non-monetary gifts may be offered only if they are items of nominal value or if they are advertising and promotional material clearly marked with company or brand names.

-Entertainment for customers, suppliers or others doing business with the Company, is appropriate if it involves reasonable, not lavish, expenditures.
-Non-US operations may develop local Gifts and Entertainment policies to reflect applicable laws and social norms with Regional VP HR approval.
-Any such policy will require Corporate HR and Legal approval before publication and implementation and must include value thresholds, limitation on frequency of gift giving and receipt, and compliance with local laws.
+Entertainment for customers, suppliers or others doing business with the Company is appropriate if it involves reasonable, not lavish, expenditures.
+Non-US operations may develop local Gifts and Entertainment policies to reflect applicable laws and social norms with approval from Regional HR Leadership.
+Any such policy will require Legal & Compliance Office approval before publication and implementation and must include value thresholds, limitation on frequency of gift giving and receipt, and compliance with local laws.

-Company guidelines about payments to government officials, political parties and candidates are outlined under "Illegal Payments to Government Officials" on page 10.
+Company guidelines about payments to government officials, political parties and candidates are outlined under "Illegal Payments to Government Officials" on page 14.